 The four categories include:

-The clinical use of electrical activity to depolarize the myocardium so that synchronized contractions can occur is known as defibrillation.
+The clinical use of an electrical activity to depolarize the myocardium so that synchronized contractions can occur is known as defibrillation.
 Defibrillation is a term used to describe an attempt to stop an abnormal heart rhythm.

 VF and pulseless VT are both indications for defibrillation.
-Defibrillation is not recommended for asystole or pulseless electrical operation, and it is also not recommended for sinus rhythm, a conscious patient with a pulse, or when the operator or for other patients at high-risk.
+Defibrillation is not recommended for asystole or pulseless electrical operation, and it is also not recommended for sinus rhythm, a conscious patient with a pulse, or when the operator or for other patients at high risk.
 Electrical energy can stop an irregular rhythm, but if delivered incorrectly, it can also trigger VF.
 This can occur if the electrical shock is applied during the cardiac electrical activity’s relative refractory period.